Msarker1/XenMan/README.md

-Download zip file in src folder and extract the data and exe file and put them in the same directory, i.e folder.
+Download zip file in src folder and extract the data and exe files and put them in the same directory, i.e folder.
 Then simply double click on the exe file to run program.